Agent Onboarding

 |---|---|---|

-| Context files | Agent opens the project | File structure, page format, settings, MCP tools, full syntax reference, writing conventions |
+| Context file | Agent opens the project | File structure, page format, settings, CLI commands, full syntax reference, writing conventions |

-| MCP tool responses | Agent calls sitemd_site_context |
+| CLI responses | Agent runs sitemd status --json |

 Site identity, existing pages, title conventions, copy-pasteable syntax examples for every component |